 Veganism is now very mainstream, very popular among young adults and something that Instagramers know will get tons of likes.
-Teenagers are attracted to the idea of a colorful, pretty and nicely decorated vegan fruit bowls and simple low-calorie pizzas that they can make.
+Teenagers are attracted to the idea of a colourful, pretty and nicely decorated vegan fruit bowls and simple low-calorie pizzas that they can make.

 Quickly the vegan community recovered and she was once again a vegan queen of the media, someone that we were proud to have in our group.
-No one mentioned the fact that she still wore leather purses and shoes, promoted products that were not cruelty free and clearly showed all the signs of someone who is not aware of the cruelty animals have to go through.
+No one mentioned the fact that she still wore leather purses and shoes, promoted products that were not cruelty-free and clearly showed all the signs of someone who is not aware of the cruelty animals have to go through.
 Ariana Grande was and is still most likely plant based for her health and not for the animals.

-And the problem is not with celebrities that seem to not know the difference between being vegan and being plant based, the problem lays with people who promote it and because they know what a huge impact famous people can have on animal rights movement, they turn a blind eye on those that once said they are vegan when they should really say the words plant based.
+And the problem is not with celebrities that seem to not know the difference between being vegan and being plant-based.
+The problem lays with people who promote it because they know what a huge impact famous people can have on animal rights movement, they turn a blind eye to those that once said they are vegan when they should really say the words plant based.

 Plant based – a person that eats only plants.

 I would love to hear from you what you think about the vegan vs. plant based issue and make sure you let me know in the comments how YOU think we can solve the problem that is becoming simply unbearable to tolerate.
-Please make sure to follow me on Twitter, Instagram and Pinterest.